-For rail transportation the total emissions due to electric traction have been estimated multiplying the kWhs consumed by rail public transportation firms in Campania (data given by the firms) by the estimated CO_2 eq. specific emission, equal to 489 g/kWh; this value (ENEA 2003) was estimated on the basis of data provided by the national energy operator (GRTN), by ENEL (Italian electricity distributor) and by other public electric energy producers.
-The first of the tables below shows the results for the rail system.
+For rail transportation the total emissions due to electric traction have been estimated multiplying the kWhs consumed by rail public transportation firms in Campania (data given by the firms) by the estimated $CO_2$ eq. specific emission, equal to 489 g/kWh; this value (ENEA, 2003) was estimated on the basis of data provided by the national energy operator (GRTN), by ENEL (Italian electricity distributor) and by other public electric energy producers.
+Table 5 shows the results for the rail system.